pamela-project/slambench/datasets/README.md

    - tf

 The following versions of the ROS packages have been tested:
-   - ROS kinetic / Linux Ubuntu 16.04
+   - ROS kinetic / Linux Ubuntu 16.04 (xenial)
+   - ROS melodic / Linux Ubuntu 18.04 (bionic)

-If you require rosbag support make sure to setup the ROS environment before building SLAMBench.
+If __rosbag__ support is required and ROS is not installed in the standard location (/opt/ros) make sure to setup the ROS environment before building SLAMBench.